 About St. Dominic's Certified Stroke Center

 St. Dominic's Acute Stroke Services received a Certificate of Distinction from The Joint Commission as a Primary Stroke Center in 2010.
 St. Dominic's Certified Primary Stroke Center offers rapid diagnosis, high-tech intervention, expert care and intensive rehabilitation in a caring, compassionate setting.
-Under the leadership of neurologist Ruth Fredericks, M.D., neurologist, and Scott McPerson, M.D., interventional radiologist, St. Dominic's is capable of delivering the full spectrum of care to seriously ill patients with stroke and cerebrovascular disease.
+Under the leadership of co-directors Ruth Fredericks, M.D., neurologist, and Scott McPerson, M.D., interventional radiologist, St. Dominic's is capable of delivering the full spectrum of care to seriously ill patients with stroke and cerebrovascular disease.

 The chief component of the program is a highly collaborative, expertly-skilled team of clinical professionals who direct and provide evidence-based care for every stroke patient.
 The program provides care to the adult population of central Mississippi and outlying rural areas.
 Services provided include: